"Absolutely beautiful." - John Doran

 VÄLVĒ started out as the outlet for composer/performer Chlöe Herington’s compositional work using text and image as the starting point for scores.
 She collects sounds and diagrams, composing predominantly for bassoon, saxes, electronics and found sounds to explore synaesthetic memory and collective experience.

 The band morphed - from what originated as a solo project, performing mainly in art galleries, it grew to include Elen Evans on harp.
-After moving from galleries back into music venues, they have been joined by Chlöe's Chrome Hoof comrade, Emma Sullivan on bass, microkorg and vocals.
+After moving from galleries back into music venues, they were been joined by Chlöe's Chrome Hoof comrade, Emma Sullivan on bass, microkorg and vocals.
 Live, the music traverses the realms of noise and improv into songs, punctuated with found sounds and eases into spacey soundscapes.
 They are currently performing in solo and duo (with Emma) form with the occasional guest performer.

 "It seems then that with V Ä L V Ē, Chlöe Herington wants to create a lingering series of moments and movements that will sit differently with everyone who encounters them.
 These sounds aren't designed to sit on top of memories or prop them up but rather they are precisely shaped to weave through the mind like blood through a capillary.
 A vital cog in the mechanics of many an ensemble over the years, Herington and company's V Ä L V Ē is a complex machine that is now almost ready to crash into our lives.
 Best ready our senses then." -Eoin Murphy (The Quietus) Full article HERE

 "If Brian Eno invented a time machine and took Steve Reich on a tour of 17th century olde England and recorded their trip on a handheld radio, this would be the result.
 And yes, that is a good thing." - Jason Warner, Brighton Source